Nguyen Sports Medicine

 Indications

-To increase rotatory stability (decrease internal rotation) in ACL reconstructions
+To increase rotatory stability (decrease internal rotation) in ACL reconstructions.

 May be considered in high risk patients: